Vostok-space/vostok/README.md

 Also, a possible future target is machine code, probably through intermediaries as LLVM.

-The translator is written in its own input language.
+The translator is written in its own input language - Oberon.
 Generates code for:

   * A common subset of C and C++ compatible with gcc, clang, tcc and CompCert.